ebenzotoo/alx-low_level_programming/0x00-hello_world/README.md

-script that generates the assembly code
+script that compiles a c file named